-Graduate Program in French Studies
+The Doctoral Program in French Studies

-The Graduate Program in the Department of French Studies offers a lively intellectual environment where students explore French and Francophone literature and culture across a broad chronological and topical range and through a wide variety of critical approaches.
-Our goal is to train scholars and teachers who have a solid grounding in all periods of French and Francophone literatures and who think, write, and teach creatively as both generalists and specialists.
-Students work with faculty who are noted experts in periods from the 16th through the 21st centuries and in critical approaches such as anthropology, creative writing, cultural studies, the history of ideas, gender and sexuality studies, film studies, postcolonial studies, poststructuralist thought, second language acquisition, and translation.
+Our graduate program offers a lively intellectual environment where students explore French and Francophone literatures and cultures across a broad chronological and topical range and through a wide variety of critical approaches.
+Our goal is to train scholars and teachers who have a solid grounding in all periods of French and Francophone literatures and who think, write, and teach creatively.
+Students work closely with faculty who provide individualized attention to each and every student.
+Students are paired with a faculty mentor who provides support and advice on an informal basis, assists students in preparing conference papers and articles for publication and gives careful guidance during the job search.
 Our program has a strong record of job placement for our recent graduates.

 A notable strength of our program is the in-depth training and experience students gain in language teaching, under the expert guidance of our Department’s language acquisition specialists.
+Students serve as Graduate Teaching Assistants in our language program during their second, third, and fourth years, teaching one section per semester.
 Our TAs are fortunate to work with some of the very best undergraduates in the country and to avail themselves of the certificate programs offered by the Sheridan Center for Teaching and Learning.